Esri/arcgis-maps-sdk-java-samples/ogc/display-wfs-layer/README.md

 1. Create a `WfsFeatureTable` with a URL.
 2. Create a `FeatureLayer` from the feature table and add it to the map.
 3. Add a `NavigationChangedListener` to the map view to listen for a `NavigationChangedEvent`.
-Check if it `isNavigating()` to detect when the user has stopped navigating the map.
+Check if it `!isNavigating()` to detect when the user has stopped navigating the map.
 4. When the user is finished navigating, use `populateFromServiceAsync(...)` to load the table with data for the current visible extent.

 ## Relevant API